Cauda Equina Syndrome Sexual Dysfunction: An Expert View

 Peter

-Michelle said: “Often clients come to me a long time after the initial diagnosis, by which time unhelpful patterns have been established and have already affected their behaviour.
+Michelle highlights this challenge: “Often clients come to me a long time after the initial diagnosis, by which time unhelpful patterns have been established and have already affected their behaviour.”

-“Many prescribed medications cause fatigue and reduce desire.
+She continues: “Many prescribed medications cause fatigue and reduce desire.
 This affects how people feel about initiating sex.
-Problems with weight gain often cause clients to have issues with their body image, especially if their pattern of walking has altered or they are using a wheelchair.
+Problems with weight gain often cause clients to have issues with their body image, especially if their pattern of walking has altered or they are using a wheelchair.”

 How Talking Can Help